bertramdev/sass-grails-asset-pipeline/README.md

 ```

 Including Sass files into your GSP files is easy but there are a few things worth mentioning.
 Say we have a file called `application.scss`.
-You would include it into your gsp by its compiled extension instead of its original extension. aka, use `.css` instead of `.less`
+You would include it into your gsp by its compiled extension instead of its original extension. aka, use `.css` instead of `.scss`

 ```gsp
 <head>